mcosme000/mcosme000/README.md

 ✨ I'm Maria, a self-taught frontend developer and UX/UI designer based in Nara.
 I used to work in the tourism industry, but now I'm looking for new opportunities in the IT industry.
 When I’m not coding, I will probably be taking photos or reading some book.

+●　🔭 I’m currently working on two personal projects for coding practice!
+  - <a href="" target="_blank">https://github.com/mcosme000/Recipe-App</a>
+  -
+● 🌱 I’m currently learning RUBY and Ruby on Rails
+● 📫 How to reach me: ...
+● 😄 Pronouns: She/Her
+● ✨ Fun fact: We recently bought a house in Nara and are restoring it 🔨🏡